carpentries/lesson-development-training/episodes/narrative.md

 :::::::::::::::::::::::::::::::::::::::: keypoints

 - Using a narrative throughout a lesson helps reduce learner cognitive load
-- Choosing a lesson includes considering data license and ethical considerations.
+- Choosing a dataset includes considering data license and ethical considerations.
 - Openly-licensed datasets can be found in subject area repositories or general data repositories.

 ::::::::::::::::::::::::::::::::::::::::::::::::::